Ran0421/Lens/README.md

 - **Transactions**: real Kaggle Superstore dataset (9,994 rows, 793 customers, 2014–2017).
 - **Customer master**: every row's `customer_id` is a real Superstore customer.
 Attributes (tenure, contract type, churn flag) are sampled from the real Telco Churn dataset's *distribution* not copied from Telco's own (unrelated) customers.
 - **Support tickets**: real ticket text from the real Customer Support Ticket dataset, remapped to real Superstore customers and real order windows.
 The dataset's `{product_purchased}` template placeholder (present in 100% of source rows) is filled with each ticket's actual matched product.
 - **The one injection**: 3 real rows (East/Corporate, week of 2017-12-11) have `sales`/`profit` scaled by 1.4x to complete a multi-factor demo scenario.
 Full before/after values are in `docs/injection_log.md`.
-Everything else — all 9,991 other rows, every other week, every other region/segment — is completely untouched real data.
+Everything else: all 9,991 other rows, every other week, every other region/segment is completely untouched real data.

 ---